 The Arbor Roundhouse use to be called the Arbor Roundhouse RX but for 2014 they eliminated the camber model (Roundhouse CX) so the name returns to just the Roundhouse.
 This is the mid/wide to wide version of the Arbor Element.
 It should just be called the Element Wide.

 The 2014 and 2015 Arbor Roundhouse is made at a new factory because the old factory (Elan) went under.
 The new factory (SWS) is filled with all the people that made Arbor boards so the 2014 and 2015 model came out with the same quality ride as the 2013 and have a very similar ride except the new nose and tail give you a little more float in powder.

 The Arbor Roundhouse is a good continuous rocker directional twin for taking a freestyle approach to powder riding or hitting the mountain with a switch/regular approach.
 The only real issue here is it lacks a satisfying feeling when it comes to hard to carving turns.

 On Snow Feel: The Arbor Roundhouse RX has a somewhat loose playful feel between the feet and offers a good ride for those who like a catch free all mountain freestyle approach to the mountain.
 The 2014 has less of an effective edge but the ride is still very much the same.
 Most continous rocker boards are loose but this is semi stable and feels like a lot of hybrid rocker boards we have tried.
-One footing and flat basing is not going to be ideal but you can get use to it.
+One footing and flat basing is not going to be ideal and we found it want to spin on us when flat basing.
+On long flat cat tracks you will miss the stability hybrid shapes offer.
+Also when the snow is hard the board get’s pretty loose and even more spinny.
+It’s best to always be on edge.